Maria Chabot

-Maria Chabot (1913–2001) was an advocate for Native American arts, a rancher, and a friend of Georgia O'Keeffe.
-She led the restoration of O'Keeffe's house in Abiquiú, New Mexico, and took the photograph of O'Keeffe entitled Women Who Rode Away, which shows the artist sitting on the back of a motorcycle driven by Maurice Grosser.
-Their correspondence was published in the book Maria Chabot—Georgia O'Keeffe: Correspondence 1941–1949.
+Maria Chabot (September 19, 1913 – July 9, 2001) was a writer, an advocate for Native American arts, a rancher, and a friend of Georgia O'Keeffe.
+She led the restoration, design, and building of O'Keeffe's home and studio in Abiquiú, New Mexico.
+She was also a gifted photographer, and took many famous photographs of the artist and her life.
+These include photos of camping trips to the Black Place and the photograph of O'Keeffe entitled Women Who Rode Away, which shows the artist sitting on the back of a motorcycle driven by Maurice Grosser.
+Some correspondence related to the building of the Abiquiu house was published in the book Maria Chabot—Georgia O'Keeffe: Correspondence 1941–1949.

-Chabot documented and promoted Spanish colonial and Native American art in the Southwest and facilitated the development of the Santa Fe Indian Market from small fairs throughout the state.
-She was executive secretary of the New Mexico Association on Indian Affairs.
+Chabot was instrumental in establishing the modern Santa Fe Indian Market.
+She worked for the New Mexico Association on Indian Affairs and the federal Office of Indian Affairs documenting Native American arts and crafts.
 Chabot has been described as "a photographer, writer, and explorer".

 Early life

-Mary Lee "Maria" Chabot was born on September 19, 1913, in San Antonio, Texas, the daughter of Charles Jasper Chabot, a capitalist, and his third wife Olive Anderston Johnston.
+Mary Lee "Maria" Chabot was born on September 19, 1913, in San Antonio, Texas, the daughter of Charles Jasper Chabot, a capitalist, and his third wife Olive Anderson Johnston.
 (Note: Her paternal grandfather, Charles Stooks Chabot, was a British consular agent or foreign service agent to Mexico.
 Upon leaving Mexico, he and his wife Mary Van Derlip Chabot moved to San Antonio, Texas, where he was a commission agent and she was a Spanish colonial art collector and an artist.
 Maria's father was born in Mexico.)
-Maria Chabot had three half-siblings who reached adulthood from her parents' previous marriages: Frederick Charles Chabot, Edith Lilian Chabot, and James Kennedy Johnston.
+Maria Chabot had three half-siblings who reached adulthood from her parents' previous marriages: Frederick Charles Chabot, Edith Lilian Chabot, and James Kennedy Johnston (the son from Olive's first marriage.)
 (Note: Frederick was the son of Charles and his first wife, Pauline Wachter Chabot, who died during childbirth.
 Edith Lilian Chabot was the daughter of Charles and his second wife, Lucille Branch Hugo Chabot.
 Charles Hugo Chabot was also a child from the second marriage.
 He and Lucille died in 1907 in a drowning accident.
 James Kennedy Johnston was the son of Olive and her first husband, James Kennedy Johnston.)

-Chabot developed an interest in writing and painting in her teens.
-After graduating from high school, Chabot took a job as copywriter at a San Antonio department store and also wrote short stories.
+Chabot developed an interest in writing as a girl.
+After graduating early from Brackenridge high school, Chabot took a job as copywriter at a San Antonio department store and also wrote short stories.
 She continued to write fiction into the 1960s, but the short stories and novels were never published.

-Chabot moved to Santa Fe around 1931, when she was 18.
 She traveled in 1933 to Mexico City to pursue her interests in literature and art and to visit a relative, Emily Edwards, who lived there at the time.
-There she met sisters Dorothy Stewart and Margretta Stewart Dietrich, as well as Olive Rush and Erna Fergusson.
-She also became acquainted with José Clemente Orozco, Diego Rivera, and other notable Mexican artists.
-Stewart became an integral part of her life, professionally and romantically, in the 1930s.
+There she met artist Dorothy Stewart.